3D Printing a House | Some examples of early innovation

 The Municipality had equipped itself with all the facilities to deal with modern technology in the construction field that achieves Dubai’s 3D printing strategy, intending to make Dubai a global capital for 3D printing technology.

-unnamed 4 - 3d motifs
+unnamed 4 - 3D MOTIFS

 How is a house 3D Printed?